tannie/facebook2dayone/README.md

 If you want to chop your posts-file into smaller sections, feel free to use [this gist](https://gist.github.com/tannie/23872e8f265a7077c875162d5ae348a0)

- ## Future plans:
+ ## (former) Future plans:
-✓ check the timestamp, compare to optional argument and only import later posts ✓ replace @[xxxxx:2048:Name of person] with a link to their profile (the xxxx is a number that makes it possible to use https://www.facebook.com/xxxxx to get to their profile)
+✓ check the timestamp, compare to optional argument and only import later posts

+✓ replace @[xxxxx:2048:Name of person] with a link to their profile (the xxxx is a number that makes it possible to use https://www.facebook.com/xxxxx to get to their profile)

 ✓ add people's names when they are tagged